SailfishOS-for-the-fairphone-4/getting_started/README.md

 # Introduction

-You will be building SailfishOS for the Fairphone 4.
+We will be building SailfishOS for the Fairphone 4.
 In te global scheme of things, there are 4 major steps in this proces:
   1) Setting up the develop/build environment (SDK's)
   3) Sourcing and Building relevant bits of your chosen Android base (LineageOS 18.1)
   4) Packaging/building SailfishOS
   5) Flashing SailfishOS

-Here is some usefull literature you might need:
+Here is some usefull literature:
 - Official SailfishOS Hardware Adaptation Development Kit [Page](https://docs.sailfishos.org/Develop/HADK/)
 - Unofficial [hadk-hot](https://etherpad.wikimedia.org/p/hadk-hot)
 - The [sfos-porters](https://piggz.co.uk/sailfishos-porters-archive/index.php) archive